 Baton Rouge, Louisiana 70806

 Re: Second Appeal – Office of Coastal Protection and Restoration, PA ID 000-UTFMG-00, FEMA-4080-DR-LA, Project Worksheet (PW) 1565 – Beaches – Direct Result of the Disaster – Legal Responsibility – Other Federal Agency – Sand Replacement

 Dear Mr. Waskom:

-This is in response to a letter from your office dated December 21, 2015, which transmitted the referenced second appeal on behalf of Office of Coastal Protection and Restoration (Applicant).
-The Applicant is appealing the Department of Homeland Security’s Federal Emergency Management Agency’s (FEMA) denial of funding in the amount of $29,460,144.00 for costs associated with beach and dune fill replacement and vegetative planting work.
+This is in response to a letter from your office dated December 17, 2015, which transmitted the referenced second appeal on behalf of Office of Coastal Protection and Restoration (Applicant).
+The Applicant is appealing the Department of Homeland Security’s Federal Emergency Management Agency’s (FEMA) denial of funding in the amount of $2,653,657.34 for costs associated with beach and dune fill replacement.

-As explained in the enclosed analysis, I have determined that the Applicant has failed to demonstrate that the Louisiana coastal barrier islands are an eligible facility; and more specifically, has not demonstrated that the headland at issue is an improved and maintained natural feature.
-Further, Public Assistance funding is precluded because the Coastal Wetlands Planning, Protection and Restoration Act of 1990 creates an ongoing Federal program to specifically address the environmental restoration of Louisiana’s barrier islands and headlands.
-Accordingly, I am denying this appeal and directing FEMA Region VI’s Regional Administrator to deobligate $100,000.00 in funding for sand fencing.
+As explained in the enclosed analysis, I have determined that the Applicant has failed to demonstrate that the Louisiana coastal barrier islands are an eligible facility.
+More specifically, it has not been demonstrated that the headland at issue is an improved and maintained natural feature.
+Further, Public Assistance funding is precluded because the Coastal Wetlands Planning, Protection and Restoration Act of 1990 creates an ongoing Federal program to specifically address the environmental restoration of Louisiana’s barrier islands.
+Accordingly, I am denying this appeal and directing FEMA Region VI’s Regional Administrator to deobligate $13,211.50 in funding for sand fencing.